News & Events

 An aerial view of the aeration system being installed at the Kingston WWTP.

-The New York chapter of the American Council of Engineering Companies (ACEC-NY) has awarded our firm a 2025 Platinum Award in Engineering Excellence for our design of upgrades to the City of Kingston’s Wastewater Treatment Plant (WWTP).
+The New York chapter of the American Council of Engineering Companies (ACEC-NY) has awarded our firm a 2025 Platinum Award in Engineering Excellence for the design of upgrades to the City of Kingston’s Wastewater Treatment Plant (WWTP).

 The improvements to the Kingston WWTP included a customized aeration system to decrease levels of ammonia in treated wastewater, as well as improvements to the outfall system which improved the structure’s resiliency and further improved water quality in the Rondout Creek.

 In 2016, the City received a renewed State Pollutant Discharge Elimination System (SPDES) permit which included effluent ammonia limits requiring upgrades to the existing Wastewater Treatment Plant (WWTP) to treat wastewater to a higher level of quality.
-The consultant team, including Tighe & Bond, watershed consultants Schnabel Engineering, and electrical designers JK Muir, worked with the City to provide an acceptable plan to the New York State Department of Environmental Conservation – Region 3 (NYSDEC) which outlined the proposed steps forward to achieve SPDES permit compliance.
+The consultant team, including Tighe & Bond, watershed consultants Schnabel Engineering, and electrical designers JK Muir, worked with the City to provide an acceptable plan to the New York State Department of Environmental Conservation – Region 3 (NYSDEC), which outlined the proposed steps forward to achieve SPDES permit compliance.
 Through detailed analysis and effective communication, the consultant team negotiated increased permit limits with NYSDEC through improvements to the outfall and upgrades to the existing aeration system.

 The aeration system under construction.